-Orane Burri is an Executive Committee member of SWAN.
+Orane Burri is a co-opted member of SWAN’s Executive Committee.

 Swiss film director, script writer and storyteller, Orane Burri studied cinema and worked in Paris for more than 12 years: directing TV commercials (Nintendo, Ubisoft, Orange), documentaries such as “Tabou” (about suicide – 4-time awards winner, screened in more than 30 international film festivals) and “Deadly Weapons”, short films and video creations for live shows.